kescardoso/datasetbucket/README.md

     `    return 'Hello, World!’`

-    Check the Hello Flask by going to Play Debug menu on VSCode Click on Run and Debug
+    Check the Hello Flask by going to Play Debug menu on VSCode

+    Click on Run and Debug

     and choose to run as Flask

-    watch the command line for the local web server address to appear Click on it, and a new window will open with your Hello Flask
+    watch the command line for the local web server address to appear

+    Click on it, and a new window will open with your Hello Flask

+    NOTE: Delete this app.py before downloading the project folder with a new app.py containing the project routes.

 9. Freeze your dependencies